People with Diabetes must control the disease to avoid complications.

-By measuring glycated hemoglobin (HbA1c), doctors can get a general idea of what our average blood sugar levels have been over a period of weeks / months.
+By measuring glycated hemoglobin (HbA1c), doctors can get a general idea of our average blood sugar levels over weeks/months.

-“Glycated hemoglobin,” also called glycated hemoglobin , hemoglobin A1c, or HbA1c, which supplements the information from the other tests.
-It is used by the doctor to determine if additional measures should be taken to avoid possible complications.
+“Glycated hemoglobin,” also called glycated hemoglobin, hemoglobin A1c, or HbA1c, supplements the information from the other tests.
+The doctor uses it to determine if additional measures should be taken to avoid possible complications.

 We can define it as the measurement of blood glucose levels in the last three months.